-Michigan is well-known for its lakes, but it also has plenty to offer for those interested in homesteading.
-Being an agricultural state, there are numerous farmers’ markets and a diverse range of crops that can be grown on the land.
+Michigan is widely recognized for its numerous lakes, but it also offers ample possibilities for those interested in homesteading.
+Its agricultural scene is well-established, with a multitude of farmers’ markets and a diverse range of crops that thrive on its soil.

 Is Michigan a good state for homesteading?
 Michigan has fertile land and a moderate climate tempered by its proximity to four of the Great Lakes.
 It’s one of the right-to-farm states where being a farmer is protected by law.
 Michigan encourages homesteading and has many laws that make it easier for novice homesteaders to find an affordable parcel of land.